|George Jie Yuan||(Ph.D, U.Penn, 2006)|

 Fax: +852.
 2358.1485

 IEEE Transactions on Biomedical Circuits and Systems

-Dr. George Yuan received both his MS and PhD degrees in Electrical Engineering from University of Pennsylvania, Philadelphia, PA, in 2001 and 2006, respectively.
+Dr. George Yuan received his PhD degrees in Electrical Engineering from University of Pennsylvania, Philadelphia, PA, in 2006.
 Dr. Yuan received his BS in Electronic Engineering from Tsinghua University, Beijing, in 2000.
 During his PhD, Dr. Yuan did research on developing nonlinear calibration techniques for high-speed low-power pipeline A/D converter.
-Dr. Yuan also developed a bio-inspired silicon Cort-X for neuromorphic engineering.
+Dr. Yuan also developed a bio-inspired silicon Cort-X for neuromorphic computation.
 In Aug.
 2006, he joined the Electronic and Computer Engineering Department at Hong Kong University of Science and Technology (HKUST) as an Assistant Professor.
 He is currently an Associate Professor in the department.

-Dr. Yuan's main research interests are on developing high-performance mixed-signal sensory circuits.
-His research focuses on the integrated high-performance analog front-end of sensory systems, specialized CMOS imaging sensors and high-performance data converters.
+Dr. Yuan's main research interests are on developing high-performance mixed-signa circuits for sensors.
+His research focuses on the integrated high-performance analog front-end of sensory systems, specialized CMOS imaging sensors, high-performance data converters, energy harvesting, extremely-low-power data communication, and integrated sensors.
 Related applications include cell-on-chip, DNA-on-chip, computed tomography, wearable/implantable electronics, 3D imaging sensing, high-speed CIS, high-resolution CIS, GS/s ADC etc.

 Research Group: Mixed-Signal Sensory Integrated Circuits Laboratory (MIXIC)Research Projects